BlaqueDevs/se-assignment-day-4-software-project-management-Luchiri/README.md

 Cross-device accessibility - access tasks from any device.

 ## 12. What data is available regarding the market size and growth potential for your software?
+In 2018, the global task management software market was valued at approximately USD 1.713 billion.
+It is projected to reach USD 4.535 billion by 2026, exhibiting a compound annual growth rate of 13.3% during the forecast period.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+Identifying user needs and expectations.

+Competitive differentiation.

+Adopting emerging technologies

+Monetization and business strategy.

+Enhancing user retention.